 Geographically and Historically Challenged

 In addition to physical and cultural categories, we are challenged geographically as well.
-Here in the West, we have no record of the centuries-old and sometimes centuries-long empires of Africa such as the Kush, Punt, Carthaginian, Aksumite, Solomonic, Malian, Songhai, Benin, Yoruba, Hausa, and Zimbabwean.
-We even go so far as to remove culturally revered Egypt from Africa altogether, tacking it on to the Middle East instead.
-Many contemporary Americans still have no idea that Egypt is actually located in Africa or that the continent (not country) is four times the size of the United States, or that there are Africans above the Sahara who are as dark as night.
-Some cartographers even point out that certain world maps, perceived to be scientifically objective, are not drawn to true scale because to do so would show the geographical importance of non-white inhabited spaces in multiple regions of the world vis-à-vis nonwhite ones. [globalcitizen.org/en/content/world-map-wrong-mercator-peters-projection-boston/(opens in a new tab)]
+Here in the West, we are unaware of the centuries-old and sometimes centuries-long empires of Africa such as the Kush, Punt, Carthaginian, Aksumite, Solomonic, Malian, Songhai, Benin, Yoruba, Hausa, and Zimbabwean.
+We even go so far as to remove culturally revered Egypt from Africa altogether, tacking it on to the Middle East instead, with its lighter-skinned peoples.
+Many Americans have no idea that Egypt is actually located in Africa or that the continent (not country) is four times the size of the United States, or that there are Africans above the Sahara who are as dark as night.
+Some cartographers even point out that certain world maps, perceived to be scientifically objective, are not drawn to true scale because to do so would show the geographical diminutiveness of white inhabited spaces in multiple regions of the world vis-à-vis non-white ones. [globalcitizen.org/en/content/world-map-wrong-mercator-peters-projection-boston/(opens in a new tab)]

 Europeans know much more about such things than we do here in the U.S. and are quite sophisticated about geography, but they become apoplectic when it comes to the Ottoman and Moorish invasions centuries ago by dark people and foreign cultures too powerful for anglicized Christianity to fend off.
-These “others” left their mark not only on the land but also on human biology, “defiling” the purity of European standards of beauty.
-That mixed biology persists in Western Europe and accompanied the first settlers here centuries ago.
-Those telltale tracks show up in DNA samples of genealogical buffs who make use of new technologies to unearth their roots, some of which are surprising and not altogether welcomed.
-Anecdotally, a few of my European friends confirm that much of what is going on politically in Europe at present actually stems from these centuries-old hatreds of Turk, and Moor, and Polish hegemony.
+These “others” left their mark not only on the land but also on human biology, “defiling” the purity of northern European standards of beauty.
+That mixed biology persists in Western Europe and accompanied the first settlers to the U.S. centuries ago.
+Telltale tracks show up in DNA samples of genealogical buffs who make use of new technologies to unearth their roots, some of which are surprising and not altogether welcomed.
+Anecdotally, a few of my European friends confirm that much of what is going on politically in Europe at present stems in part from these centuries-old hatreds of Turk, and Moor, and Polish hegemony.

 On the political front here at home, we refuse to pass the Equal Rights Amendment, even if our very own white women and girls are disenfranchised from participating in what we tell ourselves we built altruistically for them, not for ourselves.
 The documentary history of the suffrage movement in the U.S. shows intense brutality as well as disdain directed towards women who insisted on the vote.